ClaudiaYao/mlflow_model_manage/README.md

 # Introduction

 The repo contains a sample MLFlow project.
-It uses DataBricks Free Edition, and some functionalities could not work correctly
+It uses DataBricks Trial Version.
+If you use DataBricks Free Edition or DataBricks Community Edition, some functionalities could not work correctly.

 ## Implemented functionalities: